Blobfolio/riprip/README.md

 * Sample re/confirmation
 * Backwards ripping
 * Good ol' WAV output
-* CUE sheet generation (when ripping the whole disc)
+* Cue sheet generation (when ripping the whole disc)

-Rip Rip Hooray! _does not_ aspire to manage your media library, so doesn't muck about with track metadata, format conversion, album art, etc.
+Rip Rip Hooray! **does not** aspire to manage your media library, so doesn't muck about with track metadata, format conversion, album art, etc.

 But it does print a nice little summary of the disc's table of contents and its various TOC-derived and encoded identifiers: